Skip to content

 streamed_text = []

-2. However, if we just return all of the streamed data, it's going to include a lot of excessive noise like token counts, etc. For readability, you probably prefer just the text content of the response.
-Isolate that from the rest of the streamed response with the following code:
+3. Isolate the returned text content - returning all of the streamed data will include a lot of excessive noise like token counts, etc. You can isolate the text content from the rest of the streamed response with the following code:

 # Iterate over each chunk from the streaming generator